bagarianomit-ux/Marketplace-Growth-Customer-Experience-Analysis/01_business_understanding/02_stakeholders.md

 ### Business Questions

-- Which orders experience delivery delays?
+- Which factors are associated with delivery delays?
 - Which regions experience operational inefficiencies?
 - How does delivery performance affect customer satisfaction?
 - Which operational bottlenecks should be addressed first?